DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 20](images/40_electrum_20.png).

 Electrum should detect your hardware wallet and show its name.
 If detected, click Next (otherwise, rescan by clicking Next).
-If using a hardware wallet where the pin and password is entered on the computer (like Trezor), enter the pin and password B:
+If using a hardware wallet where the pin and password is entered on the computer (like Trezor), enter the pin and password B after you've clicked Next:

 ![Electrum 22](images/40_electrum_35.png)